qitpy/django-server/readme.md

 **Developer CLI**
 The special custom tool Command Line Interface to saving time when using docker in the project  ss
 ![img.png](image/CLI-ex.png)
--> just choose the option, it will do that stuff for you
+-> just add or choose the option, the tool will do that stuff for you

 **Tech & Tool using**
 - [Docker](https://www.docker.com/)